Get the most out of your shell

 most, which is a pager meant as a replacement

-(which was already a replacement for more
+for less (which was already a replacement for more, life is highly

-is nice because of its sane features and keybindings (where
+cyclic). most is nice because of its sane features and keybindings (where

 “sane” is a synonym for “emacs-like”) Among other features, it allows to split

-and so on.
+windows, to scroll horizontally, act as tail and so on.
 Also, it has a nice

 ncurses interface that displays useful information and colors.
 A standard